cloud66/help-old/_posts/deployment/redeployment-hook.md

   </li>
 </ol>

+Some examples below will illustrate how to add a <b>services modifier</b>.
+Note that the xxxx/yyyy in the examples is for illustrative purposes only and should be replaced with your redeployment URL on your stack information page.
-An example redeployment hook <b>without a services modifier</b> is:
+An example redeployment hook <b>without a services modifier:</b>

 <pre class="prettyprint">
 https://hooks.cloud66.com/stacks/redeploy/xxxx/yyyy
 </pre>

-An example redeployment <b>hook with a single services modifier</b> is:
+An example redeployment <b>hook with a single services modifier:</b>

 <pre class="prettyprint">
 https://hooks.cloud66.com/stacks/redeploy/xxxx/yyyy?services=web
 </pre>

-An example redeployment <b>hook with a many-service modifier</b> is:
+An example redeployment <b>hook with a many-service modifier:</b>

 <pre class="prettyprint">
 https://hooks.cloud66.com/stacks/redeploy/xxxx/yyyy?services=web,app